gitoldi/PSModule-Base/README.md

 * So this repo only contains the files to *build* the module.

 Thoughts:
 * Keep an eye on the [PSModulePath issue](https://github.com/PowerShell/PowerShell/issues/6850) between PowerShell and PowerShell Core.
 So putting modules in a 'fixed' place and loading them might need tweaking in your personal environment.
-There are more PSModulePath issues.
+There are more PSModulePath things to consider.
 See the PowerShell GitHub.
-* Usage should be possible in both *PowerShell* and *PoerShell Core*.
+* Usage should be possible in both *PowerShell* and *PowerShell Core*.

 <h2>Some Markdown guides</h2>